 Have I ever mentioned (bragged about?)
 Nick’s mad pie-making skills?
 He is good!
 Until now, we’ve never had a good way to store the leftover pie … I just couldn’t part with the $26+ for a new Tupperware pie-keeper, but I really wanted one.
-So when I found this vintage one, old but still in perfect working condition, I picked it up for $2.
+So when I found this vintage one, old but very clean and still in perfect working condition, I picked it up for $2.
 And it has already been put to use because Nick made a quiche on Friday.

 After more than 60 years, they’re still in business.
 Their site is here – Tupperware.

 Yes, I did move away from the kitchenware area long enough to find this lovely piece of 100% cotton flannelette fabric.
 It’s a discontinued print called Primitive Courtyard by Lisa Seely, for Northcott fabrics (all that info was included on the edge of the fabric).
 It’s a big piece of brand new material … obviously someone was going to make some pjs but didn’t get to it.
 While a ‘country kitchen’ look isn’t usually my thing, I think the print is really cute.
 I plan to make myself a nice cozy (indoor) shawl to use when reading or crocheting in bed, ’cause those nights are a getting cold.